Get exclusive member benefits & effect social change. Join Today

 Even with treatment, children with AGMX may have shortened lives.
 Chronic lung disease can sometimes cause irreversible damage to their lungs.

 Doctors recommend genetic counseling for families with a history of AGMX.
-Women who know that they are carriers can have an amniocentesis or chorionic villus sampling while pregnant to check for this condition.
+Women who know that they are carriers can have tests done while pregnant to check for this condition.
 The chance of passing the abnormal gene to a child is 50 percent.

 Written by: Amanda Delgado and Elizabeth Boskey, PhD